AmosNimos/open_politics/Belief.md

 > All these claim are only true until proven wrong, but luckily since religion has existed for so long, we don't lack data.
 I will voluntarily avoid referring to specific cases in this document so that the conclusion can still be applied to religion as a whole no matter the minor irrelevant differences.
 If you need more specific example look at what religion and religious people say, and what they do, and see for yourself how my critic will inevitably apply.

+# What this book is and is not about
+This book do not aim, to explain how some phenomenon have been proven to be wrong.
+Because there is already enough book and information on the specific explanations of each of those topics.
+The information is already there for those who
+Take the time to study and understand it.

+I don't need to repeat what have already been explained clearly and his easily accessible information.

+I am not trying to explain why we know things.
+But rather why some people can't accept that we know things.

+Why some people try so hard to stay in denial of reality?

+Why they keep misunderstanding not understanding and keep believing in things even themselves know to be false?

+Why some people can't see that their core belief clearly contradict them self.
+Why do they still actively choose to believe in lie even when with simple basic logic they can be easily disprove?

-# Atheism
+# What is Atheism
 Atheism disbelief or lack of belief in the existence of God or gods.
-Then if you believe that no god exist, you are an atheism, so far so good, if you don't believe and only notice that there is a lack of reasonable proof and so you refuse to take position on the topic, are you an atheist?
+We need more definition then, if you believe that no god exist, you are an atheism, so far so good, if you don't believe and only notice that there is a lack of reasonable proof and so you refuse to take position on the topic, are you an atheist?
 If you are against the very premises of religion and faith regardless of the existence of paranormal entities, are you an atheist?
 It their no word that would be define as the sum of Anti-belief, anti-religion, anti-bullshit, anti-illogical, anti-delusion, anti-lies?
 Yes there is, it's called being __reasonable__!
-If people were not so fundamentally illogical and unreasonable, religion would long have been gone, it would most probably never been a thing in the first place, if people simply called out its dishonesty.
+If people were not so illogical and unreasonable, religion would long have been gone, it would most probably never been a thing in the first place, if people simply called out its dishonesty.
 The only reason why it is still a thing in the so called __Modern world__ is only the result in our inability to apply rigorous standard on those so called __controversial__ topic.

 People desperately want to believe in the impossible, the unreal and the magical, but the difference between sanity and insanity is the ability to distinguish these fiction from reality.

-# God
+## God
 If there is a god, it’s not the one from any religion.
 It’s something else, but as a general concept describing an entity responsible for the origin of event that formed our universe, then the answer is for now at least, we don't know and, we can’t know.

 Even if such a being existed, it would not explain its origins, and it would mean that our reality is by default a form of simulation inside another reality, maybe reality is just a dream in another being head, again for now, we don't know and, we can’t know..

-# Religions
+## Religions

 B.I.B.L.E - Book of Intolerance Bigotry and Laughable Explanations.
 Need proof?
 Just take look at this book called __The Bible__ and see for yourself how accurately this definition apply.